ibexa/documentation-developer/docs/tutorials/generic_field_type/1_implement_the_point2d_value_class.md

 - an implementation of the `__toString()` method, required by the Value interface it inherits from

 By default, the constructor from `FieldType\Value` will be used.
-It allows you to pass a hash of property/value pairs.
+It enables you to pass a hash of property/value pairs.

 The Point 2D is going to store two elements: